bharat3012/Google-Cloud-An-Easy-Way-to-an-Amazing-Platform/README.md

 ## Google Cloud Platform $300 free credit — incredible offer for Deep Learning students

-Hello friends!
+Hello friends! :heart_eyes:

-If your a Machine Learning Engineer/ Deep Learning Engineer / Developer and still you have not already signed up for GCP account, you can enable GCP from any of your gmail account from here: https://cloud.google.com/free/ and get $300 free credit for first year(free wow gpu for 12 months).
+If your are a Machine Learning Engineer/ Deep Learning Engineer / Developer and still haven't signed up for GCP account, you can enable GCP from any of your gmail account from here: https://cloud.google.com/free/ and get $300 free credit for first year(free wow gpu for 12 months).
 This credit is good enough for almost 1000 hours of Nvidia Tesla K80 GPUs or Nvidia Tesla P100 GPUs!!

 # Before We Begin:

                                 # --BIG REMINDER: Make sure you stop your instances!--

-Don’t forget to stop your instance when you are done (by clicking on the stop button at the top of the page showing your instances), otherwise you will run out of credits and that will be very sad. :(
+Don’t forget to stop your instance when you are done (by clicking on the stop button at the top of the page showing your instances), otherwise you will run out of credits and that will be saddening. :pensive:

 If you follow our instructions below correctly, you should be able to restart your instance and the downloaded software will still be available.